horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrencies.md

 A good example to illustrate this is the Bitcoin blockchain.

-The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people managed to attract millions over the years.
+The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people managed to attract millions of people over the years.

 Nowadays, thousands of people run Bitcoin blockchain servers on their computers.
 By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of records.
 Every single one of them.

 This status quo makes Bitcoin both global and censorship-resistant platform that is open to all.

 The fact that Bitcoin and alike platforms are open and censorship-resistant means that any individual can start participating in the ecosystem.
 That participation can take place both in a form of a regular user or even a service provider.

-For example, any entity can build a wallet or some other service for Bitcoin or other blockchains without the need for a permission from a third party.
+For example, any entity can build a wallet or some other service for Bitcoin blockchain without the need for a permission from a third party.

 > The bigger the blockchain platform is the more attractive it's for the service providers.